alex-harvey-z3q/bash_placebo/README.md

 ## Spies and cleanup

-A log of all commands can be obtained using the `pill_log` function so that you can "spy" on the AWS CLI commands called:

-Note that it is then up to you to clean up the `commands_log` file in your tests:
+A log of all commands can be obtained using the `pill_log` function so that you can "spy" on the AWS CLI commands called.
+It is then up to you to clean up the log by calling `pill_cleanup`:

 ~~~ bash
 testCommandsLogged() {